memyboi/PokemonAGBMovementTest/README.md

 T - reset player position

 ## How to compile?
-made for linux, as I do not use windows (mac os might work, but cba to test :p)
+made for linux, might work for mac os. i do not know how to compile for windows.
+(trust me, i tried)

 ### install dependencies:
 Libraries: